LONG -TERM TRIAL

 - If a severe hypersensitivity reaction occurs, discontinue XENPOZYME immediately and initiate appropriate medical treatment.
 Consider the risks and benefits of re-administering XENPOZYME following severe hypersensitivity reactions.

-- If a mild or moderate hypersensitivity reaction occurs, the infusion rate may be slowed or temporarily withheld, and/or the XENPOZYME dose reduced.
+- If a mild or moderate hypersensitivity reaction occurs, consider temporarily holding the infusion, slowing the infusion rate, and/or reducing the XENPOZYME dose.

 Infusion-Associated Reactions